-Here's what it actually measures, what a good score looks like, and the 4 mistakes I see on roughly 80% of contractor sites I run through it.
+Here's what it actually measures, what a strong result looks like, and the handful of fixes that move most local sites.

-Correctness (30 points).
-Is your @type actually LocalBusiness (or a valid subtype like Plumber, Electrician, Dentist)?
-Is your @context set to https://schema.org?
-Wrong @type is the single most common failure I see.
+Correctness.
+Is your @type actually LocalBusiness or a valid subtype, and is @context set to https://schema.org?
+Using the wrong type is the most common failure, and it's costly.

 {